pisong314/notetrace/README.md

 ## Known Limitations

-- **Base vs salt drug names.** "Metformin" and "metformin hydrochloride" are separate concepts, so one may not match the other across note and source.
-WIP to resolve this.
 - **No negation or family-history detection yet.** "No chest pain" or "family history of diabetes" are treated as if the condition is present.
 Reliable handling needs more compute (GPU); this build is CPU-only.

 ## Reporting issues or coverage gaps